MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/set-placev3.md

 * Building
 * Floor

+> [!NOTE]
-*This property is currently required if you're setting ParentId, but we plan to deprecate it soon because ParentId is sufficient to validate parent type.*
+> This property is currently required if you're setting ParentId, but we plan to deprecate it soon because ParentId is sufficient to validate parent type.*

 |Attribute|Description|
 | -------- | -------- |